arrow_back

 Our ability to collaborate is the cornerstone of our success as a species.
 Because we collaborate and share knowledge, we are able to benefit from every discover that is made around us.
 Companies like Apple and Google know this and create whole campuses, where employees work, eat, learn and do sport together.
 Increasing the chance that people will share insights with each other and collaborate.

 But collaboration can also backfire.
-It costs time and energy and too much of it can cause a state of collaboration overload.
+It costs time and energy, and too much of it can cause a state of collaboration overload.
 In this state, everyone is jumping from meeting to meeting and has no time for deep work, important decisions and time to think.

 The facilitator has the most competence to deal with this.
 He can turn open-ended meetings into the focused workshops, thereby concentrating all the energy of the team to the most important challenges.
 This saves the team time while producing the same and probably even better results.